JeremyACase/ubiquia/docs/ubiquia-design-doc.md

 - **Learning Service**: Responsible for updating model weights within components or even reinforcement learning across LLM components
 - **Mission Logic Service**: TODO: Chat with Justin
 - **Communication Service**: Exposes internal service APIs externally - dynamically (such as API's exposed in Flow Service DAG's.)
-- **Vectorization Service**: Translates tokenized input into vectors for any LLM Agents on behalf of Flow Service

 ### Message Broker
 - **Database**: The database will be used as a "broker" via the inbox/outbox pattern, allowing for distributed transactions with built-in "queues."

 ### Databases
-- **YugabyteDB (Production)**: Distributed NewSQL database with eventual consistency.
+- **YugabyteDB**: Distributed NewSQL database with eventual consistency.
 Works across Kubernetes clusters.
-- **H2 (Testing)**: In-memory database for testing.
+- **H2**: In-memory database for testing primarily, but also useful for short-lived belief states or resource-constrained environments.
-- **QDrant**: Vector database for storing LLM history.
-Intra-cluster; cannot be distributed across Kuberentes clusters.

 ### Observability
 - **Prometheus**: Time-series database that allows for services to emit key-value-pair metadata.